dwesterwick/SPTQuestingBots/README.md

-**Please remember this is currently in ALPHA testing!
-Bugs are likely!**

-**Requires:**
+You're no longer the only PMC running around placing markers and collecting quest items.
+The bots have transcended and are coming for you...

+**This is a work-in-progress!
+Many features are still in development.
+Please report bugs in the QuestingBots thread in Discord.**

+**---------- Mod Compatibility ----------**
+**REQUIRES:**
-* BigBrain 0.3.0+
+* BigBrain
-* Waypoints 1.3.0+
+* Waypoints

-**Tested to be compatible with:**
-* SAIN 2.1.3
-* SWAG + DONUTS 3.2.0 (if **initial_PMC_spawns=false** in this mod)
-* Late to the Party 1.3.4+ (if **initial_PMC_spawns=true** in this mod, set **adjust_bot_spawn_chances.enabled=false** in LTTP)

-**Previously compatible with (but not confirmed in SPT-AKI 3.7.0):**
-* Looting Bots 1.1.2
-* Custom Raid Times 1.4.0
-* Immersive Raids 1.1.3

 **NOT compatible with:**
 * AI Limit / AI Disabler (this mod relies on the AI being active throughout the entire map)

+**Highly Recommended:**
+* SAIN
+* Looting Bots

+**Compatible with:**
+* SWAG + DONUTS (if **initial_PMC_spawns=false** in this mod)
+* Late to the Party (if **initial_PMC_spawns=true** in this mod, set **adjust_bot_spawn_chances.enabled=false** in LTTP)

+**Previously compatible with (but not confirmed in SPT-AKI 3.7.0+):**
+* Looting Bots
+* Custom Raid Times
+* Immersive Raids

-**---------- Bot Questing Overview ----------**
+**---------- Overview ----------**
-* All PMC bots will automatically select random quests, regardless of their spawn time
+There are two main components of this mod: adding an objective system to the AI and spawning PMC's only at the beginning of the raid to mimic live Tarkov.

+**Objective System:**
+Instead of patrolling their spawn areas, bots will now move around the map to perform randomly-selected objectives.
+By default this system is only active for PMC's, but it can be enabled for Scavs and bosses if you want an extra challenge.

+After spawning (regardless of when this occurs during the raid), bots will immediately begin questing, and there are only a few conditions that will cause them to stop questing:
+* They got stuck too many times
+* They're overencumbered
+* They're trying to extract (using SAIN)

+Otherwise, they will only temporarily stop questing for the following reasons:
+* They're currently or were just recently in combat
+* They recently completed an objective
+* They're checking for or have found loot
+* Their health is too low or they have blacked limbs (except arms)
+* Their energy or hydration is too low
+* They have followers that are too far from them

-* There are currently three types of quests available:
+There are currently several types of quests available to every bot:
-    * (50% Chance) Zones and item locations for actual EFT quests (these are dynamically generated using the quest-data from the server, so it will also work with mods that add or change quests)
+* **EFT Quests:** Bots will go to locations specified in EFT quests for placing markers, collecting/placing items, killing bots, etc. Bots can also use quests added by other mods.
+* **Spawn Rush**: At the beginning of the raid, bots that are within a certain distance of you will run to your spawn point.
-    * (1% Chance) Going to random spawn points on the map
+* **Spawn Point Wandering**: Bots will wander to different spawn points around the map
-    * (50% Chance) Rushing your spawn point if it's within 75m and within the first 30s of the raid (configurable)
-    * (User-Specified Chance) Going to user-specified locations
-* After reaching an objective or giving up, the bot will wait a configurable amount of time (currently 10s) before going to its next objective
-* If a bot sees an enemy or was recently engaged in combat of any type, it will wait a configurable random amount of time (currently 10-30s) before resuming its quest
-* Once a bot begins a quest, it will try to complete all objectives in it before moving to the next one
+* **"Standard" Quests:**: Bots will go to specified locations around the map.
+They will prioritize more desirable locations for loot and locations that are close to them.
+* **"Custom" Quests:** You can create your own quests for bots using the templates for "standard" quests.

+**PMC Spawning System:**
+At the beginning of the raid, PMC's will spawn around the map at actual EFT spawn points.
+The spawning system will try to separate spawn points as much as possible, but spawn killing is still entirely possible just like it is in live Tarkov.
+The number of initial PMC's is a random number between the min and max player count for the map (other mods can change these values).

+Only a certain (configurable) number of initial PMC's will spawn at the beginning of the raid, and the rest will spawn as the existing ones die.
+PMC's that spawn after the initial wave can spawn anywhere that is far enough from you and other bots (not just at EFT PMC spawn points).
+All initial bosses must spawn first (except for Factory) or EFT may suppress them due to the high number of bots on the map.
+The PMC difficulty is set by your raid settings in EFT.

+To accomodate the large initial PMC wave and still allow Scavs and bosses to spawn, the max-bot cap is (optionally) increased.

+**NOTE: Please disable the PMC-spawning system in this mod if you're using other mods like SWAG/DONUTS that manage spawning!
+Otherwise, there will be too many PMC's on the map.**

 **---------- Bot Quest-Selection Algorithm Overview ----------**
 1) All quests are filtered to ensure they have at least one valid location on the map and the bot is able to accept the quest (is not blocked by player level, etc.)